European medieval architecture in North America: Transported buildings

 Other later period buildings were also transported like the Cotswold Cottage, built in the early 17th century in Chedworth, Gloucestershire, England, now in The Henry Ford museum in Dearborn, Michigan.
 The Church of St. Mary the Virgin, Aldermanbury, London, which was designed by Sir Christopher Wren in 1677 is now the National Churchill Museum in Fulton, Missouri.
 It includes a spiral staircase which probably dates to the 12th century.

+Gothic Revival

+In the 19th Century a movement to recreate medieval architecture reached the Americas, the Gothic Revival.
+Neo-Gothic styles buildings were erected bringing more medieval architecture into the United States.
+Not all architects were true to the original design and style.
+The traditional Lancet arch and triforium found in medieval churches was combined, in some instances, with modern technology to create buildings like the Tribune Tower, a skyscraper in Chicago.